How to Adopt a Baby in the United States

 What kind of adoption is right for your family?
 Many people already know what type of adoption they want before they do any research, but it is always a good idea to consider the pros and cons of each before you commit.
 For example, do you know that open adoption offers advantages for families and adopted children that closed adoption may not?
 Do you know that adopting an older child may help you become parents sooner than newborn adoption?

-Each adoption agency offers different services as well, so you should discuss your options with each adoption professional before you make a final decision.
+Each agency offers different services as well, so you should discuss your options with each adoption professional before you make a final decision.
 You can learn more about Lifetime’s services for hopeful parents here: What to Expect When You Adopt a Baby Through Lifetime.

 Justino and Gina pose with their dogs for their adoption profileApply to Adopt & Begin the Adoption Process